at0micr3d/theodinproject.com/rails/project13--odin-facebook/odin-facebook/README.md

 * Set up the SendGrid add-on and start sending real emails.
 It's free for low usage tiers.

 ## Models
-The following models were used:
+The following models were used: (non were damaged during the making of this app)

 ```ruby
 User: